 If you will be growing the plants from seed, sow the seeds inside about 12 weeks before the final frost date in your area because the plants are slow growers.
 The peat pots commonly sold at garden centers for starting plants from seed are ideal since gerbera daisies are fussy about being transplanted.
 Once all risk of frost has passed, you can bring the seedlings outside.

-Whether you are growing gerbera daisies as perennials or as annuals, as houseplants or as landscape plants, a key to their proper care is getting the watering right.
+Whether you are growing gerbera daisies as perennials or as annuals, houseplants, or landscape plants, a key to their proper care is getting the watering right.
 Water them faithfully to get them started, but, thereafter, beware overwatering.
 All things considered, there is probably a greater chance of killing them by overwatering than by underwatering.
 The idea is to have an evenly moist (but not soggy) soil at the level of their roots.

 Fertilize regularly with an all-purpose fertilizer for the best blooming display.
 They are susceptible to crown rot, so do not plant them too deeply.
 They also have problems with powdery mildew, which is why you need to avoid overhead watering.
 You should also water the plants early in the day, giving the leaves a chance to dry out as rapidly as possible (before night falls), thereby discouraging fungal invasions.